Dave Brat: Personal life

 Brat moved to Virginia in 1996 with his wife, Laura.
-They live in Glen Allen, a suburb of Richmond.
 They have two children.

 Brat was raised in a Presbyterian church and his wife is a Roman Catholic.
 Splitting their time between two churches, they are parishioners of St. Mary Catholic Church in Richmond.
 Brat also identifies as a Calvinist and lists affiliations with Christ Episcopal Church, Third Presbyterian, and Shady Grove Methodist.